coveo/source.coveo.com/_posts/2017-12-06-blitz-preparation.md

 ---

+_Update: Links to the Blitz registration page were added._

 ## A New Competition Appears!
 And Its Name Is Coveo Blitz

 The first time I heard about the Coveo Blitz was through a spam^H^H^H^H email from my school faculty informing me that some company I’d never heard of from Quebec was organizing a coding competition.
 Having nothing else to do and looking for some way to hone my coding skills, I enlisted my friends to register for the competition as a group.
 After all, the only requirement they asked for registration was to be able to send an email (something I, [and others apparently](https://blogs.technet.microsoft.com/exchange/2004/04/08/me-too/), still fail to properly do even today).